- Why do we have to send the medical bill to my auto insurance carrier when the accident was not my fault?

 All of the OIP physicians have office hours at the various office locations, however, not all the physicians practice at every location.

 - Where can I go to be seen by an OIP doctor?

-We have locations in Camp Hill, Harrisburg, Hershey, Millersburg, Fulton County and Carlisle.
+We have locations in Camp Hill, Harrisburg, Hershey, Millersburg, Carlisle, and Newport.

 - How long does it take for OIP to send my employer forms?

 It takes 7 to 10 business days and there is a $10 dollar fee.